There is no such thing as “virus” insurance!

 and liability insurance policy, the better off the insurance buyer

 is going to be.
-In my research so far on this topic, if an insurance
+In my research on this topic, if an insurance

 company has deviated from ISO on a policy form in reference to a